Robustness of quantum algorithms: Worst-case fidelity bounds and implications for design

 The proof of Theorem~\ref{thm:avg_algo} can be found in Appendix~\ref{app:proof_thm_avg_algo}.
 Inequality~\eqref{eq:thm_avg_algo} shows that the worst-case infidelity is bounded in terms of the error level $\delta$, the depth $N$, and the norm of the averaged interaction Hamiltonian $\lVert G\rVert$.
 Thus, the worst-case fidelity $F_{\mathrm{wc}}$ is high if the individual gate fidelity is high ($\delta$ is small) and the norm of the averaged interaction Hamiltonian $\lVert G\rVert$ is small.
 Note that, by definition, $G$ depends linearly on the error which is why the bound~\eqref{eq:thm_avg_algo_ass2} is linear in $\delta$.

 In Appendix~\ref{app:robustness_bounds}, we show how the bound $\gamma$ and, in particular, the worst-case fidelity bound~\eqref{eq:thm_avg_algo_aux} can be computed explicitly for a given quantum algorithm and error model.
 We present different complementary approaches with varying levels of scalability and conservatism, which can be scaled to large numbers of qubits and gates via a partitioning approach explained in Appendix~\ref{app:circuit_partitioning}.
 Together with Theorem~\ref{thm:avg_algo}, this yields a method for computing worst-case fidelity bounds for a given quantum algorithm $\bar{U}$ and an error description $\calU_{\rme}$.
 We note that a related result to Theorem~\ref{thm:avg_algo} was obtained in~\cite{kosut2022robust} in the context of robust quantum control.
-The main difference of our work is that we study discrete quantum algorithms whereas~\cite{kosut2022robust} considers (continuous-time) differential equations, which require different technical tools and admit partially more conservative results.